 Where the Council has issued a permit to undertake an activity in accordance with this Program, said permit shall require such activity licensed or permitted thereunder to be completed within (3) years from the date of issuance unless specifically granted a longer period of time by the Council.
-Extensions may be granted for good cause demonstrated by the Additionally, in determining whether to grant an extension, the Council will consider whether there has been a substantial change in the environmental conditions on the site, whether the CRMP has been amended such that the activity would now require variances or special exceptions, or additional variances or special exceptions, and whether the applicant has made a good faith effort to undertake construction of the permitted activity.
+Extensions may be granted for good cause demonstrated by the applicant. determining whether to grant an extension, the Council will consider whether there has been a substantial change in the environmental conditions on the site, whether the CRMP has been amended such that the activity would now require variances or special exceptions, or additional variances or special exceptions, and whether the applicant has made a good faith effort to undertake construction of the permitted activity.
 In the event an applicant or his agents cannot complete said activity within the three (3) year permitted time, unless specifically granted a longer period of time by the Council, the permit shall expire unless the applicant files a timely petition with the Council for a permit extension.
 The applicant may, prior to the expiration of said time, petition the Council in writing for an extension.
 Extensions may be granted for projects only if it has been determined by staff that the work accomplished is in compliance with the conditions of approval established by the Council.
 The Executive Director in his discretion for cause shown may administratively grant an extension for a period of time of up to one (1) year from the expiration date of the permit.
-The Executive Director may grant a maximum of three (3) one (1) year extensions.
-A fourth and final one (1) year extension may be granted only by the Council and only for a period of time of up to one (1) year.
+In addition, the Council may grant a maximum of three (3) one (1) year extensions.
+This section shall apply to all permit extension requests submitted after enactment of this provision (effective 4/15/2001).
 However, for projects associated with public infrastructure, the Council may grant extensions for more than one (1) year.